 You may have seen it coming or it may have been a complete surprise.
-If your relationship ending was a surprise and you wanted to stay together, anger, depression, stress and feelings of loss can be overwhelming.
+If your relationship ended suddenly and you wanted to stay together, anger, depression, stress and feelings of loss can be overwhelming.
 Whether this was anticipated or you’re leaving the relationship to escape physical, emotional or verbal abuse, you may feel a sense of relief but still have a great deal of uncertainty and fear about the future.
 How you are feeling now depends on many factors and the reason for the break-up or divorce.

 Becoming a parent or becoming an "Empty Nester", both are common life transitions.
 Although both of these events within the family life cycle are considered normal, they amount to considerable change in your life.
 Even positive life events can be very stressful.

 When you have your first child or are in the early years of having children, life is completely different from when just you and your partner were in the home.
 While having children is often an exciting time for families, the reality of being a parent with young children sets in quickly.
 You are probably more tired now that you have ever been in your life.
 Demands of young babies or children mean that you probably have not had a good night’s sleep in weeks or months.
 If you are part of a dual-career family you may struggle with staying focused at work because you are so tired.
 Once home from work, you may not have the quality time you want to have with your children and partner.
 What’s more, having intimacy with your partner may be difficult.